 Yes, you will need to have medical coverage.
 We require that students have at least $100,000 of emergency evacuation coverage, some level of international medical coverage and coverage for scuba diving programs that includes diving.
 We also strongly recommend purchasing a policy that includes tuition protection in the event that you have to cancel your trip for an unforeseen reason.

-Trip Mate Tuition Protection and Travel Insurance (purchased within 14 days of first payment): Includes required program medical coverage (including a waiver for pre-existing conditions) and tuition protection (including “cancel for any reason coverage”).
+Trip Mate Tuition Protection and Travel Insurance with Cancel for ANY Reason (If purchased within 14 days of first payment; trip must be canceled at least 2 days prior to departure): Includes required program medical coverage (including a waiver for pre-existing conditions if purchased within 14 days of the first payment and if the student is medically able to travel at the time of purchase) and tuition protection (including “cancel for any reason coverage”).
 Cancel for any reason coverage is not available to NY families, but NY families are still eligible for up to 100% covered reason cancellation.
-Please see the policy itself to verify your exact coverage.
-This is the policy that we recommend for the most complete coverage.
+Please see the plan itself to verify your exact coverage.
+This is the plan that we recommend for the most complete coverage.

-Trip Mate Tuition Protection and Travel Insurance (purchased 14+ days after first payment): Includes required medical coverage and covered reason tuition protection.
+Trip Mate Tuition Protection and Travel Insurance (purchased at least one week before travel): Includes required medical coverage and covered reason tuition protection.
 If you don’t choose coverage within the first 2 weeks, we recommend this policy as it provides coverage to you both before and on the program for covered reasons.

-Trip Mate Travel Insurance: This basic policy covers the student for the basics that Broadreach requires and is the least expensive policy ($67).
-This policy does not cover tuition leading up to the program departure.
+Trip Mate Travel Insurance: This basic plan covers the student for the basics that Broadreach requires and is the least expensive plan.
+This plan does not cover tuition leading up to the program departure.

 Airfare is not included in the cost of programs.
 Because students join our adventures from all over the U.S. and from countries around the world, we are not able to standardize the cost of air travel to program locations.
 Some programs also require flights to additional locations that are not included in the program cost.
 Details for booking all necessary air travel are provided once you are enrolled.